Hasselmo Language Teaching Center

 Media Screening Room

-The Media Screening Room includes a flat-screen SMART television, a region-free DVD player, a VHS player, a PAL player, and a Google TV media streamer.
+The Media Screening Room includes a flat-screen SMART television, a region-free DVD player, a VHS player, and a PAL player.
+There is an instructor laptop.
+The laptop, as well as any device connected to the wireless network, can cast to the TV screen.

 The Media Room can accommodate classes (or groups) of about 15.
-Larger groups should plan to use the projector in the computing facility.
-Students can stop in anytime and add their name to the reservation schedule for the week in progress whenever it is not being used for a course.
+Larger groups are welcome to use the computing facility.

 Seating in the Media Room can also be arranged to accommodate a small seminar class.